Basic Information

 Buildings

-- In 1885, a small school was built in the front yard of Argyle Plantation.
-Prior to that, Mary Agnes McLaurin taught white preschool children in a room in the house at Argyle Plantation.
+- In 1885, a small school was built in the front yard of the Plantation.
+Prior to that, Mary Agnes McLaurin taught white preschool children in a room in the house at Stirling Plantation.
 She was followed by Catherine Louisa McLaurin.
-For six months each year Argyle was a public school.
+For six months each year Stirling was a public school.
 Parents paid the school expenses for the other three months.

 References & Resources